Beginner Guide: ATV Controls Explained (With Photos)

 Operator Presence Detection (If Equipped)

 Many modern ATVs come with a so-called operator presence detection feature that registers whether the driver is present on the bike or not.
-When the bike detects that the rider is not present, it will alert the rider with a sound and/or display message.
+When the vehicle detects that the rider is not present, it will alert the rider with a sound or display message.

 • The gear shifter is not in park (P)